jgruber/f5-openstack-hot/experimental/templates/cluster/dedicated_management_and_ha_networks/dynamic/4nic/README.md

 This solution uses a Heat Orchestration Template to launch and configure two BIG-IP 4-NIC VEs in a clustered, highly available configuration in an Openstack Private Cloud.
 When you deploy your applications behind a HA pair of F5 BIG-IP VEs, the BIG-IP VE instances are all in Active-Standby, and are used as a single device for failover.
 If one device becomes unavailable, the standby takes over traffic management duties, ensuring you have the highest level of availability for your applications.
 You can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.

-In a dedicated 4-NIC implementation, each BIG-IP VE has one interface used for management, the second interface is used for cluster communications, and the third and fourth interfaces are connected into the Neutron networks where traffic is processed by the pool members in a traditional two-ARM design.
+In a dedicated 4-NIC implementation, each BIG-IP VE has one interface used for management, the second interface is used for cluster communications, and the third interface connected into the Neutron networks where traffic is processed by the pool members in a traditional one-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

 The **cluster** heat orchestration template incorporates existing networks defined in Neutron.